Italian literature: Ascetics

-The Divine Commedia is ascetic in its conception, and in a good many points of its execution.
-Petrarch's work has similar qualities; yet neither Petrarch nor Dante could be classified among the pure ascetics of their time.
-But many other writers come under this head.
 St Catherine of Siena's mysticism was political.
-This extraordinary woman aspired to bring back the Church of Rome to evangelical virtue, and left a collection of letters written in a high and lofty tone to all kinds of people, including popes.
-Hers is the clearest religious utterance to have made itself heard in 14th-century Italy.
-Although precise ideas of reformation did not enter her head, the want of a great moral reform was felt in her heart.
-She must take her place among those who prepared the way for the religious movement of the 16th century.
+She aspired to bring back the Church of Rome to evangelical virtue, and left a collection of letters written to all types of people, including popes.

 Another Sienese, Giovanni Colombini, founder of the order of Jesuati, preached poverty by precept and example, going back to the religious idea of St Francis of Assisi.
 His letters are among the most remarkable in the category of ascetic works in the 14th century.
 Bianco da Siena wrote several religiously-inspired poems (lauda) that were popular in the Middle Ages.
 Jacopo Passavanti, in his Specchio della vera penitenza, attached instruction to narrative.
 Domenico Cavalca translated from the Latin the Vite de' Santi Padri.
 Rivalta left behind him many sermons, and Franco Sacchetti (the famous novelist) many discourses.
 On the whole, there is no doubt that one of the most important productions of the Italian spirit of the 14th century was religious literature.

 Popular works

-Humorous poetry, largely developed in the 13th century, was carried on in the 14th by Bindo Bonichi, Arrigo di Castruccio, Cecco Nuccoli, Andrea Orgagna, Filippo de Bardi, Adriano de Rossi, Antonio Pucci and other lesser writers.
-Orgagna was specially comic; Bonichi was comic with a satirical and moral purpose.
+Humorous poetry, largely developed in the 13th century, was carried on in the 14th by Bindo Bonichi, Arrigo di Castruccio, Cecco Nuccoli, Andrea Orcagna, Lippo Pasci de' Bardi, Adriano de Rossi, Antonio Pucci and other lesser writers.
+Orcagna was especially comic; Bonichi was comic with a satirical and moral purpose.
 Pucci was superior to all of them for the variety of his production.
-He put into triplets the chronicle of Giovanni Villani (Centiloquio), and wrote many historical poems called Serventesi, many comic poems, and not a few epico-popular compositions on various subjects.
-A little poem of his in seven cantos treats of the war between the Florentines and the Pisans from 1362 to 1365.

-Other poems drawn from a legendary source celebrate the Reina d'Oriente, Apollonio di Tiro, the Bel Gherardino, etc. These poems, meant to be recited, are the ancestors of the romantic epic.